President–John Silvas (1-year term)

 Michael is a prior U.S. Army Chemical officer proficient at Nuclear, Biological and Chemical defense doctrine and sensor/reporting technologies.
 His military tour includes four years in Germany and a deployment to Macedonia as the United Nations Pre-Deployment Forces.

 Michael has a B.S. in Physics from U.C.
 Berkeley, an M.B.A. degree from U.C.
 Irvine, and an MS in Systems Architecting and Engineering from USC.
-He has been married for over seven years to his wife Julie, and they happily live in Marina del Rey, California.

-Communications Director–Edie Ung (2-year term)
+Communications Director–Edie Ung (2nd year of 2-year term)

 Edie Ung is Systems Engineer, Manager III, at Raytheon Space and Airborne Systems in El Segundo.
 She is currently an operations manager for one of their business area chief engineers.
 A twenty-year employee, who started her career originally at Hughes Aircraft, she has rotated through a number of opportunities from a software engineering, configuration management, and process improvement to earn more management responsibilities by becoming a project lead and control account manager and line management.